 Overall Funding Dashboard

 Here’s a breakdown of the types of grants we’ve disbursed with this funding.
-Note: Data in these charts reflect grants issued to date.
+Note: Data in this charts reflect grants opened up to date.

 About Each Grant Type

 We offer three types of grants through our COVID-19 Rapid Response Grant Program.
 Learn more, then keep scrolling to see demographics, recipients, and other details about each type of grant.